PaddiM8/luno-lei/content/_index.md

 ### What it is not
 * Not as simple as Toki Pona - being as easy as possible to learn is not a goal
 * Often does not result in compact sentences
-* Not meant to allow for particularly precise communication, similar to Toki Pona
+* Not meant for precise communication (sometimes it's mcuh easier to be precise than in English, but often harder)
 * Not strict with word usage - if a sentence follows the grammatical rules and is comphrehended, it is completely valid